 The first three equations describe the pharmacokinetics of the drug, (compartment 1, theoretical absorptive compartment for oral administration; 2, central compartment, and 3, peripheral compartment).
 Cl is the clearance defined, as the amount of drug being cleared from the central compartment over time and V is the volume of the central compartment.
 Ka is the first order absorption constant, Kcp is the rate of drug moving from the central to peripheral compartment and Kpc is the rate of drug moving from the peripheral to central compartment.
 Equation 4 describes the rate of change of the serum galactomannan values.
 Kpmax represents the maximum rate of production, Hp is the slope function for production, C50p is the amount of drug where there is half maximal production, popmax is the theoretical maximum density of galactomannan, ksmax is the maximum rate of galactomannan suppression, C50s is the amount of drug where there is half maximal suppression, and Hs is the slope function for the galactomannan suppression.

-Acceptance of the final model is evaluated by visual inspection of the observed-versus-predicted values plotted over time after the Bayesian step, the coefficient of determination (r2) from the linear regression of the observed versus predicted values, as well as, evaluation of the estimated bias and precision.
+Evaluate an acceptance of the final model by visual inspection of the observed-versus-predicted values plotted over time after the Bayesian step, the coefficient of determination (r2) from the linear regression of the observed versus predicted values, as well as, evaluation of the estimated bias and precision.

-After fitting the model to the PK-PD data, the Bayesian posterior estimates for each rabbit are used to estimate the concentration-time profiles for isavuconazole and GMI for each rabbit.
-Simulations are performed in ADAPT 5.
-Area under the plasma concentration-time curves (AUCs) are calculated by the linear trapezoidal rule from the simulated concentration-time profiles on the last day of dosing (at steady-state) in ADAPT 5.
+After fitting the model to the PK-PD data, use the Bayesian posterior estimates for each rabbit to estimate the concentration-time profiles for antifungal agent or vaccine and GMI for each rabbit.
+Perform the simulations in ADAPT 5.

+Calculate area under the plasma concentration-time curves (AUCs) by the linear trapezoidal rule from the simulated concentration-time profiles on the last day of dosing (at steady-state) in ADAPT 5.

-Using simulated AUC values of the antifungal agent or vaccine and the GMI at the end of the dosing period for each rabbit, an inhibitory sigmoid Emax model is constructed to establish the pharmacodynamic relationship between exposure (AUC) over MIC and response (GMI).
-The model equation 5 used is described below:
+Using simulated AUC values of the antifungal agent or vaccine and the GMI at the end of the dosing period for each rabbit, construct an inhibitory sigmoid Emax model to establish the pharmacodynamic relationship between exposure (AUC) over MIC and response (GMI).
+Use the model equation 5 described below:

 Eq.
 5: Effect=E0-(Emax∙AUCMICHEC50H+AUCMICH)